 The institute's focus is negotiated annually with the national funding bodies.
 The Administrative Board supervises processes within the DIE.
 The Advisory Board supervises contents.
 A registered association (e.
 V.) with currently 20 members from practice and research of continuing education forms the legal entity.
 The DIE has cooperative agreements with several universities.

 DIE services are provided in two sectors: Research Sector and Infrastructure Sector.
 The Research Sector provides application-oriented and fundamental research and development.
-It is divided into four departments: System and Policies, Organisation and Management, Programmes and Participation, as well as Teaching, Learning, Counselling.
+It is divided into four departments: System and Policies, Organisation and Programme Planning, as well as Teaching, Learning, Counselling.

 The Infrastructure Sector develops products and services in two departements: Knowledge Transfer and Research Infrastructure.
 They have been the foundation in the field for decades and are characteristic for the DIE, e.g. survey and evaluation of Continuing Education Statistics, the library, DIE publications, ProfilPASS or the portal wb-web.